 Top 10 cloud surveillance challenges

-This feature distills what is typically a few weeks of meetings with customers about their cloud video surveillance needs into to a few high-level challenges.
-Here are what Smartvue sees as the 10 key challenges and a few thoughts on solutions.
+This presentation is designed to distill what is typically a few weeks of meetings with customers about their cloud video surveillance needs into to a few high-level challenges.
+Here are what we see as the 10 key challenges and a few thoughts on solutions.

 When it comes to security and business data, speed is important, but speed with quality is more so.
 A key value of cloud video surveillance is the ability to access it when you need it not only quickly, but with quality.
 Speed and quality can be especially important when it comes to viewing live video.
-If you log in to see cameras live on the cloud, and what you see happened 5 seconds or a minute ago in a small, low-quality format (that would make a postage stamp proud) for many customers, it does not serve as a real solution.
-Keep in mind that even though a network might be fast and reliable, this is no guarantee of fast and reliable video experience because the software behind the scenes will always contribute to performance.
-Consider cloud video surveillance solutions that provide speed and quality, and deliver this experience regardless of the speed of the network.
-The best way to test this is with real-world pilot, and respected manufacturers gladly provide test systems at no cost.
+If you log in to see cameras live on the cloud and what you see happened 5 seconds or a minute ago in a small, low quality format (that would make a postage stamp proud) for many customers, it does not provide a real solution.
+Keep in mind that even though a network might be fast and reliable, this is no guarantee of fast and reliable video experience — because the software behind the scenes will always contribute to performance.
+Consider cloud video surveillance solutions that provide speed and quality — and deliver this experience regardless of the speed of the network.
+The best way to test this is with real-world pilot and respected manufacturers gladly provide test systems at no cost.

 Because of the Internet and, in particular, the cloud, we are now dealing with customers that enjoy remote access to hundreds of locations, hundreds of miles away from each other.
-When being responsible for multiple locations, hundreds of cameras and months of video, the need for surveillance management becomes mission-critical.
-Ensuring that cameras are operating and recording properly and live and that recorded video is easily accessible is all part of the job.
+When being responsible for multiple locations, hundreds of cameras, and months of video, the need for “surveillance management” becomes mission critical.
+Insuring that cameras are operating and recording properly and live and that recorded video is easily accessible is all part of the job.
 Access to reports on system performance becomes a core part of any cloud video surveillance solution.
-Being notified immediately if a camera is down at any location and remotely upgrading systems as well as other troubleshooting can save big bucks when you don't have to send out a technician in a truck.
+Being notified immediately if a camera is down at any location and remotely upgrading systems as well as other troubleshooting can save big bucks when you don't have to send out a technician in a truck!
 Consider a cloud video surveillance solution that offers a single, easy-touse interface with the right features you need to manage your surveillance.

-One of the amazing advantages of cloud solutions is that system improvements, new features, bug fixes and security upgrades can be rolled out to an entire enterprise automatically or on demand.
-This ensures that the solution can respond quickly to changing conditions, such as new security threats or new requirements like analytics or integration with other technologies such as access control or POS.
-Not only should software and cloud services be upgradable, but hardware such as cloud servers and edge recorders should benefit from this service as well.
+One of the amazing advantages of cloud solutions is that system improvements, new features, bug fixes and security upgrades can be rolled out to an entire enterprise automatically or on-demand.
+This insures that the solution can respond quickly to changing conditions such as new security threats or new requirements like analytics or integration with other technologies such as access control or PoS.
+Not only should software and cloud services be upgradeable, but hardware devices such as cloud servers and edge recorders should benefit from this service as well.
 Consider cloud video surveillance solutions that offer constant improvement through regular upgrades.

 Working with a cloud services provider comes down to trusting another company with your critical business services and data.
-Consider a cloud video surveillance solution provider that is focused on cloud services, has a proven track record, and is committed to growing its services in the long run.
+Consider a cloud video surveillance solution provider that is focused on cloud services, has a proven track record and is committed long term to growing its services.
 As life is not perfect and as the Scouts always say, be prepared — and be prepared in advance to change vendors.
-The first thing you can do to protect yourself is to select cameras or encoders that use standard compression algorithms and video delivery protocols as well as APIs.
-Ensure your cloud video surveillance solution offers on-demand download access of all of your video from the cloud so that if you ever need to jump boats, you can anytime you want or need to.
+The first thing you can do to protect yourself is to select cameras or encoders that use industry standard compression algorithms and industry standard video delivery protocols as well as APIs.
+Insure your cloud video surveillance solution offers on demand download access of all of your video from the cloud so that if you ever need to jump boats, you can — anytime you want to or need to.